 The WERP Basic Plan defines standardized tasks that constitute response responsibilities of any agency that serves a role in emergency management.
-The following defines those

-ESFs.
+The following defines those responsibilities that are unique to ESF 2 and is intended to be used in conjunction with the common tasks outlined in the WERP Basic Plan and with specific duties assigned in the other ESFs.